 Real estate, while constant as an existing area of business, is a business that must adapt to inevitable change.
 Changes in the market, the global economy, consumer trends, available supply, and technology all alter the waters that real estate service providers must navigate.
 Profits and prices rise and fall, oftentimes unpredictably, and almost always uncontrollably.
 This reality was evident most recently during the onset and aftermath of the COVID-19 pandemic.
 In this sense, real estate is a business of adapting to and flourishing in change.

-In order to successfully manage the ebbs and flows of the real estate market’s uncertain and ever-changing waters, CCSK Law, LLC strongly recommends that landlords, property managers, and other real estate service providers consider the advice outlined below.
+In order to successfully manage the ebbs and flows of the real estate market’s uncertain and ever-changing waters, CCSK Law strongly recommends that landlords, property managers, and other real estate service providers consider the points outlined below.

 Entering the Business of Real Estate